szargo5329/QnAWebApp/README.md

 # QnAWebApp
-Question and Answer Web Application developed with a team of 3 other students using Flask, SQLAlchemy, Python, HTML and CSS.
+Question and Answer Web Application developed by me and a team of 3 other students using Flask, SQLAlchemy, Python, and HTML/CSS.